naevtamarkus/drysync/README.md

 * Windows and Mac support.
 Kivy potentially support iOS and Android, but I wonder if that's ever a use case for this app.
 * Automated testing to avoid breaking the code with new features
 * More beautiful GUI (while still fitting in a single file)
+* Step-by-step sync
+* Support for multiple goals (beyond the default one)

 If you are willing to contribute on any of the above features (or new features) please drop me a line before doing a lot of work on your own.